filipjm/PhilJuricevPortfolio/README.md

 the correlation between UV radiation and the spread of COVID-19.
 The language of choice was primarly R, and Python.
 Statistical methodologies such as regression, ANCOVA, experimental design, significance testing, and others were utilised.
+• Maintained and cleaned datasets from external sources
+• Planned and constructed experimental designs
+• Interpreted, analysed and modelled datasets using R and Python
+• Communicated the project plan progress with the supervisor and teammate
+• Written a scientific report publication

 ### Modelling the Dissolution Rates in Aqueous Environment